Find answers to our most commonly asked Financial Aid questions listed below.

 - A course is considered “dropped” if you drop before the 100% tuition refund deadline.
 There are no charges or SAP penalties for dropped courses.

 - If you withdraw from a course after the 100% tuition refund date, it is a “withdrawal.”
-You will be charged for “withdrawn” courses, and withdrawals can lead to violations of the Financial Aid SAP Policy.
+You will be charged for “withdrawn” courses, the course will be listed on your transcript with a "W" grade, and excessive withdrawals can lead to a SAP Policy violation and financial aid suspension.